dbrattli/Expression/README.md

 <module 'expression.core.option' from '/Users/dbrattli/Developer/Github/Expression/expression/core/option.py'>
 ```

+F# pattern matching is awesome and the alternative we present here
+cannot be compared.
+But it helps us match and decompose without having
+to type-cast every time.

 ## Why

 - I love F#, and know F# quite well.
 I'm the creator of projects such as